 If an individual is believed to have violated their probation, they will be charged with that violation and a hearing will be set up.
-During that hearing, the prosecutor must show that the defendant willfully and substantially failed to meet the conditions of their probation.
-If you are found guilty of violating your probation, you could be sent to prison.
+During that hearing, the prosecutor must show that the defendant willfully and substantially failed to meet the conditions of their granted probation.
+If you are found guilty of violating probation, you could be sent to county jail.
 There is a rich case law history when it comes to probation, but to truly take advantage of it, you need qualified legal representation.

-Defending Against a Probation Violation
+Defending Against Violation of Probation in Florida

 There are certain situations where an individual may violate their probation through no fault of their own.
 That means that they did not willfully violate their probation and they should not be penalized.

 For example, not having a job to pay back fines or not having access to a reliable mode of transportation to attend meetings may lead to probation violations.
-The defendant could’ve had every intent to meet those obligations but due to circumstances beyond their control, they weren’t able to.
+The defendant could’ve had every intention to meet those obligations but due to circumstances beyond their control, they weren’t able to.
 This means they did not willingly violate their probation.

 Telling a story to the judge will not help.
 It’s important to have a legal explanation—not just an excuse.

 Do You Need a Defense Attorney for Probation Violations?

 A probation violation could lead to the loss of your freedom while serving a jail sentence.
 Don’t let this happen to you!
 It’s imperative that you get yourself a qualified and experienced criminal defense attorney to help you to avoid a prison sentence.
 Otherwise, you could end up back behind bars to serve the remainder of your sentence.

 Hiring a Tampa Probation Violation Lawyer

 If you’ve been charged with violating your probation, seek help immediately!
 A skilled Tampa criminal defense probation violation attorney can help you build a defense against the charge while protecting your rights and your freedom.